okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 The Implicit Flow is intended for applications where the confidentiality of the client secret cannot be guaranteed.
 In this flow, the client does not make a request to the `/token` endpoint, but instead receives the access token directly from the `/authorize` endpoint.
 For Single Page Applications (SPA) running in modern browsers we recommend using the [Authorization Code Flow with PKCE](#authorization-code-with-pkce-flow) instead for maximum security.
 If support for older browsers is required, the Implicit flow will provide a working solution.
 The client must be capable of interacting with the resource owner's user-agent and capable of receiving incoming requests (via redirection) from the authorization server.

-> NOTE: Because it is intended for less-trusted clients, the Implicit Flow does not support refresh tokens.
+> **Note:** Because it is intended for less-trusted clients, the Implicit Flow does not support refresh tokens.

 ![Implicit Flow width:](/img/oauth_implicit_flow.png "Implicit Flow width:")